pgku/kugener_portfolio/Assignment34.md

 ##  Completeness - 9

 I think that the visualization has everything necessary to make it understandable which is why I gave it a 9, but that sometimes it overloads the viewer with information.
 For example there is a lot of repetition in the data visualization such as including the percentages for expended and obligated above each data point.
-I don't think that the graphic has any unnessecary information, but just that it could be a bit more concise.
+I don't think that the graphic has any unnecessary information, but just that it could be a bit more concise.

 ##  Perceptibility - 4